Sign in with Google account

 More information on FTP relation to altitude can be found on excellent post by Joe Friel.

-If you have good Internet connection (2mbps+), there is no need to download the ride, simply click 'Select Ride' button.
+If you have a good Internet connection (2mbps+), there is no need to download the ride, simply click the 'Select Ride' button.
 We strongly recommend to try live streaming vs downloading, that will give you many more options when choosing a ride.

-To race against your previous efforts or other riders, pick them from Activities list.
-Every time you save an activity for this ride, it will be put into Activities list.
+To race against your previous efforts or other riders, pick them from the Activities list.
+Every time you save an activity for this ride, it will be put into the Activities list.
 You can select up to five activities to compete against.
 If you want to be able to race against other riders, please make sure to check 'Enable Activity Sharing' in Preferences/User profile (default setting) - if this option is not checked, you will only see your efforts, if any.
 Click Start to ride.

 During the ride you can use keyboard shortcuts to enhance your riding experience.

-- F - enter/exit full screen mode
+- F - Enter/exit full screen mode

-- S - take screenshot of your ride
+- S - Take screenshot of your ride

-- V - cycles profile and metrics panel display
+- V - Cycles profile and metrics panel display

-- P - cycles profile full/zoomed-in/split
+- P - Cycles profile full/zoomed-in/split

 - Esc - end/pause the ride

-- Space - start a lap
+- Space - Mark a lap

-- L - show lap stats, great for intervals
+- L - Show lap stats, great for intervals

-To end the ride press Esc button, you will have an option to save TCX file of your ride so it can be uploaded to your favorite sports web site, location of the file is configured in General tab.
+To end the ride press Esc button, you will have an option to save the TCX file of your ride so it can be uploaded to your favorite sports website, location of the file is configured in the General tab.
 If you linked to your Strava account, then your ride will be automatically uploaded to Strava.
 There is also an option to rate the ride and add it to favorites, this will provide our riding community ability to find the best rides as well as provide you recommendations for other rides you might like.